-Note 2: This script tries to build all seven third-party libraries: wxWidgets-3.1.0, c-ares-1.13.0, curl-7.58.0, openssl-1.1.0g, freetype-2.9, ftgl-2.1.3~rc5 and sqlite-3.22.0.
+Note 2: This script tries to build all seven third-party libraries: wxWidgets-3.1.0, c-ares-1.13.0, curl-7.73.0, openssl-1.1.0l, freetype-2.9 and ftgl-2.1.3~rc5.
 When the script finishes, it will display a warning about any libraries it was unable to build (for example, if you have not downloaded them.)
-To make it easier to find the error messages, clear the Terminal display and run the script again without - clean.
+To make it easier to find the error messages, clear the Terminal display and run the script again without -clean.

 Note 3: setupForBoinc.sh runs buildWxMac.sh to build the wxWidgets library used by BOINC Manager.
 If you built the wxWidgets library with an earlier version of buildWxMac.sh, then you must rebuild it with the buildWxMac.sh included in the newer source tree.
-Otherwise, the BOINC Manager build will fail with linker (ld) errors.
+Otherwise, the BOINC Manager build will fail with linker (1d) errors.